ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Risk Management Process

-Small projects with relatively low impacts can do risk management very informally.
+Small projects with relatively low impacts can do risk management informally.
 Large projects with major impacts should be more rigorous.
-But no matter what, risk management can be divided into the following activities (according to the US Department of Defense’s [*Risk, Issue, and Opportunity Management Guide for Defense Acquisition Programs*](http://acqnotes.com/wp-content/uploads/2017/07/DoD-Risk-Issue-and-Opportunity-Management-Guide-Jan-2017.pdf), 2017):
+Regardless, risk management can be divided into the following activities according to the US Department of Defense's [*Risk, Issue, and Opportunity Management Guide for Defense Acquisition Programs*](http://acqnotes.com/wp-content/uploads/2017/07/DoD-Risk-Issue-and-Opportunity-Management-Guide-Jan-2017.pdf) (2017):

 1. **Risk planning**.
-Determine your project’s risk management process.
+Determine the project’s risk management process.

 2. **Risk identification**.
 Identify what *might* go wrong.
 A good trick is to look for similar projects - what risks and problems did they have?
 It is a good idea to write this list down so it can be shared.
 For our purposes, we are concerned about security-related risks.